paolavdw/credit-risk-classification/README.md

 ## Summary

 Overall, the model performs very well for class 0 (healthy loans), but has room for improvement in predicting class 1 (high risk of defaulting).
 To improve precision for class 1, we might consider resampling the dataset, tuning the model parameters, and the use of different algorithms to be able to a make a better decision at choosing the right machine learning model.
+Although there is room for improvements predicting class 1, the overall score of the model is acceptable and should therefore be used.